dmeenhuis/node-popcorn2mqtt/README.md

 * Maybe have some sort of scheduler in place, that for example only tells it to check the endpoint in the evening;
 * Have a look at the other API endpoints for perhaps more interesting stuff.
+* Allow for control of the Popcorn Hour device from Home Assistant

 ## Getting started